Alamin2017/Al-Amin/README.md

 📫 How to reach me
 alamincse12@gmail.com

-This is Al-Amin
-I am an SQA Engineer with 4.11 years of experience in Software Testing for Fintech, Telco, Information Management, Health, and Galaxy Wearable Applications.
+This is Al-Amin and I am working as an SQA Engineer with 4.11 years of experience in Software Testing for Fintech, Telco, Information Management, Health, and Galaxy Wearable Applications.
 Automation Tools: Cypress|Playwright|Selenium.
 Languages: Javascript & Java.